 Rev. Dr. Mary Biedron is Senior Minister of North Congregational Church in Farmington Hills, Michigan.
-She is a fellow of the Congregational Foundation for Theological Studies of the NACCC and continues to serve on the NACCC Christian Education Commission and as a consultant for the Center for Congregational Leadership.
+She is a fellow of the Congregational Foundation for Theological Studies of the NACCC and Historian of the NACCC.
 A graduate of the University of Michigan, she received her M.Div. and D. Min. from Methodist Theological School in Ohio.
 Biedron is active in the Farmington area Interfaith Association, serving as director of the CROP walk, and as a member of the Interfaith Leadership Council of Metro Detroit.

 Dr. Francis J. Bremer is Professor Emeritus of History at Millersville University in Pennsylvania.
 He received the B.A. from Fordham College and Ph.D. from Columbia University, while also studying at Union Theological Seminary.
 Bremer has been a visiting scholar at New York University, Oxford University, the University of Cambridge, and Trinity College Dublin.
 Dr. Bremer is a premier expert on Puritanism in the Atlantic world and a prolific author.
 His book, John Winthrop: America's Forgotten Founding Father (2003) was submitted for a Pulitzer Prize, and won the John C. Pollock Award for Christian biography.
 First Founders: American Puritans and Puritanism in the Atlantic World was a selection of the History Book Club, and his biography of John Davenport, Building a New Jerusalem: John Davenport, a Puritan in Three Worlds was shortlisted for the New England Society in the City of New York award for nonfiction in 2013 and the nonfiction award for the Mountain & Plains Independent Booksellers Association.